shinystaratnight/sslcom-rails/pull_request_template.md

 - [ ] Is the code of an acceptable quality?
 - [ ] Do the changes function as described and is it robust?
+- [ ] Have commits been squashed to a satisfactory level?

 ---

 ## Nominate for Group Code Review (Anyone can nominate it)

-Indicate if you think the code should be reviewed in a Thursday code review session.
+Indicate if you think the code should be reviewed in a team code review session.

 - [ ] Recommend for group code review